KRM7/gapp/docs/metrics.md

 ## Available metrics

-There are a number of metrics already implemented by the library in the `gapp::metrics` namespace, see:
+There are a number of metrics implemented by the library in the `gapp::metrics` namespace, see:

   - `<metrics/fitness_metrics.hpp>` for fitness related metrics
-  - `<metrics/distribution_metrics.hpp>` for metrics tracking information about the distribution of the population in the objective space
+  - `<metrics/distribution_metrics.hpp>` for metrics tracking
+    the distribution of the population in the objective space
-  - `<metrics/misc_metrics.hpp>` for other metrics
+  - `<metrics/misc_metrics.hpp>` for other types of metrics

 All of the metrics that are implemented in the library work for any objective function, regardless of the number of objectives, but the distribution metrics are intended to be used for multi-objective optimization problems.

 ## Custom metrics